You are ready to get pregnant. Now. Once you are ready to start a family, waiting is the last thing you want to do.

 Having sex every day even during ovulation will not necessarily increase your chances of getting pregnant.
 "In general, every other night around the time of ovulation helps increase your chance of getting pregnant," Goldfarb says.
-Sperm can live up to 72 hours after intercourse.
+Sperm can live up to 5 days inside your body.
 The best suggestion is to have sex regularly -- when you're ovulating, and when you're not.

 Speaking of sperm, "wearing tight-fitting clothing can negatively affect sperm count," Piscitelli says.
 So too can spending time in hot tub or Jacuzzi.
 Your man's cell phone habits may also also need some work.
 A study in the journal Fertility and Sterility showed that men who used a hands-free device with a cell phone and kept their phone close to their testicles had poorer sperm quality.

 He might want to pass on the edamame and other soy foods for a while, too.
 Men who eat a lot of soy foods may have a lower sperm concentration than men who don't eat soy foods, according to a study published online in Human Reproduction.

 6. De-stress any way you can.